-Finally, be close by every time that your client steps off the Tuning Board, and give him or her time to reorient to the ground.
-Encourage the client to stand quietly long enough to experience on solid ground the resourcing established on the Tuning Board.
+When stepping off of the Tuning Board, take a few moments to reorient to the ground.
+Stand quietly long enough to experience on solid ground the grounding, balance, and subtle flow of movement that was established on the Tuning Board.